How a Return to the Basics Doubled This Owner’s Revenue

 With a renewed focus on consistency of how his pizza was made, and clear systemization of tracking food costs, Ben Yehuda’s was able to predictably double its revenue over a decade.

-• $800k to $1.6M in consistent yearly profit
+• $800k to $1.6M in consistent yearly revenue

 • $30k in yearly savings for a single line item via portion control, let alone the entire menu.